-Apparently, the Huduma Number was rolled out before the enactment of this Bill into law.
-As Members of Parliament, we should ask ourselves some questions because the Huduma Number came with a lot of suspicions in this country.
-We even had the President launching the Huduma Number, but it was done in a very haphazard way.
+Apparently, the Huduma Namba was rolled out before the enactment of this Bill into law.
+As Members of Parliament, we should ask ourselves some questions because the Huduma Namba came with a lot of suspicions in this country.
+We even had the President launching the Huduma Namba, but it was done in a very haphazard way.
 As Kenyans, we must be asking ourselves whether we lost some money in the process.
-I think at the end of the day, once this Bill becomes law, we will need to look back and ask what happened to the Huduma Numbers that people were to receive.
+I think at the end of the day, once this Bill becomes law, we will need to look back and ask what happened to the Huduma Namba that people were to receive.
 This is a very nice programme because it brings everything, including services within the Public Service to Huduma.
 During the Committee of the whole House, we need to ask ourselves what happens to those in the private sector.
-We are talking of civil servants within the Public Service.
+We are talking of civil servants within the public service.
 What happens to services within the private sector?
 We should be able to cater for that.

-The way I see it, Huduma Number is going to replace the National Identity Cards.
-If it is going to replace the National Identity cards, then we should be able to roll it out.
-There are many people who have not received their Huduma numbers.
-The programme should be rolled out to the villages in a continuous process where people will continue to be issued with Huduma numbers.
-When Huduma number was rolled out in a haphazard way, people were given timelines.
+The way I see it, Huduma Namba is going to replace the National Identity Cards.
+If it is going to replace the National Identity Cards, then we should be able to roll it out.
+There are many people who have not received their Huduma Namba Card.
+The programme should be rolled out to the villages in a continuous process where people will continue to be issued with Huduma Namba Card.
+When Huduma Namba was rolled out in a haphazard way, people were given timelines.
 That was wrong.
-To date, some of us do not know where our Huduma cards are.
+To date, some of us do not know where our Huduma Namba cards are.
 We registered in Parliament.
 They have not been brought back here.
 When you try to search for it, it is sent somewhere else.
-When you go to the village to ask for Huduma card, nobody knows where it is.
-So, it is very important that, as we go through this Bill, we are able to amend it in such a way that the rollout that had been done in a haphazard way is complimented and the process is continuous.
+When you go to the village to ask for Huduma Namba card, nobody knows where it is.
+So, it is very important that, as we go through this Bill, we are able to amend it in such a way that the rollout that had been done in a haphazard way is complemented and the process is continuous.

-The law says there will be Huduma cards for those who are six years and below, for those who are 18 years and above and for refugees as well.
-So, we have about four classes of Huduma cards.
+The law says there will be Huduma Namba cards for those who are six years and below, for those who are 18 years and above and refugees as well.
+So, we have about four classes of Huduma Namba cards.